fenago/machine-learning-for-finance/lab_guides/Lab_6.md

     In the preceding formula,
     [![](./images/B10354_06_003.jpg)]{.inlinemediaobject}2 is the
     variance of the Gaussian distribution.
-We will look at how to determine this variance later on in this chapter.
+We will look at how to determine this variance later on in this lab.
 Note that since the similarity between points [*i*] and [*j*] is scaled by the sum of distances between [*i*] and all other points (expressed as [*k*]), the similarity between